-10%Test: At least 10% of reasonably anticipated costs of the project must be incurred by the end of the calendar year in which the allocation is made.
+10%Test: At least 10% of reasonably anticipated costs of the project must be incurred by the end oftwelve (12) months from the executed Carryover Allocation Agreement.

-40% Plans & Specifications: Development plans and specifications that are in compliance with the Construction Guidelines: Project Planning and Technical Services Review shall be submitted at a minimum level of 40% complete.
+40% and 90% Plans & Specifications: Development plans and specifications that are in compliance with the Construction Guidelines: Project Planning and Technical Services Review at specified levels of 40% complete and 90% complete.

 10-Year Rule: The building is eligible for acquisition credit so long as the existing building was not placed in service during the 10-year period preceding the acquisition.
-A building is considered placed in service under Section 42 upon its first use and upon a change in ownership interests.
+A building is considered placed in service under §42 upon its first use and upon a change in ownership interests.
 The exceptions include placements in service in connection with: (1) carry-over basis transactions, in which the transferee determines his basis in whole or in part from the transferor's basis, (2) certain transfers from decedents, (3) certain nonprofit or governmental agencies, (4) foreclosures, and (5) technical partnership terminations.
-Refer to 26 U.S. Code Section 42(d)(2)(D)(ii)).
+Refer to 26 U.S. Code §42(d)(2)(D)(ii)).